CtrlAltMech/BackThatNasUp/README.md

 ## Current functionality

-- Will generate a configuration file when running script for the first time.
+- Will generate a configuration file when running script for the first time (with or without arguments).
 - Will check to make sure all filepaths in config exist before running
+- Verify the local paths in config exist
+- Verify servers are up
+- Will run a dry-run to check what will be backed up.
-- Will backup to all directories listed in the configuration file
+- Will backup to all directories listed in the configuration file (with or without mirroring depending on flags passed)
-- Will run a dry-run to verify backups and can run the actual backup if the flag is set.

 ## Requirements